 Put the pork tenderloin in the air fryer basket, bending it as needed to fit it inside.
 I made this in a 5.8 quart air fryer, and there was plenty of room to fit the tenderloin.

 You could also cut it in half if it fits into your air fryer better that way.
 Air fry it at 400 degrees F for 20 minutes.

 After 10 minutes pull the basket out and use tongs to flip the tenderloin over.
 It will brown more evenly if you remember to do this.
 But I have forgotten to flip it and it still tastes delicious!

 Once the 20 minutes are up check the temperature of the pork with an instant read thermometer.
 To ensure food safety you want the meat to have reached an internal temperature of between 145 degrees F – 150 degrees F.

-Always use an instant read thermometer to check the internal temperature of meat, don’t try to cook based just on time.
-A thermometer is not expensive and the peace of mind they give you is priceless.
+Always use an instant read thermometer to check the internal temperature of meat, don’t try to guess based just on time.
+A thermometer is not expensive and the peace of mind it gives you is priceless.
 Food poisoning is not fun!

 When you check the temperature make sure you are putting the thermometer into the thickest part of the tenderloin, not the skinny end.
 If the pork needs more time put it back in the air fryer and check the temperature again at 3-5 minute intervals so it doesn’t overcook.